gleb-shtengel/FIB-SEM/README.md

         If True, the data will be converted to I8 using data_min_glob and data_min_glob values determined by calc_data_range method zbin_factor : int
         Bbinning factor in z-direction (milling direction).
 Data will be binned when saving the final result.
+Default is 1 flipY : boolean
-Default is 1 preserve_scales : boolean
+        If True, the data will be flipped along Y-axis.
+Default is False. preserve_scales : boolean
         If True, the cumulative transformation matrix will be adjusted using the settings defined by fit_params below. fit_params : list